 Question: A friend tells me that I can improve my climbing power by riding a steep half-mile-long hill in the big ring at a slow cadence.
 Wouldn’t that ruin my knees? – Jerry S.

-Coach Fred Matheny Replies: You’re right to be wary, Jerry.
+RBR Replies: You’re right to be wary, Jerry.
 Pushing a big gear for any reason can cause knee problems.

 To keep knee gremlins away, follow these 6 rules for big-gear training on hills:

 1. Do not even think about it if you have a history of knee problems!

 2. Warm up completely.

 3. Do the first repeat in a gear that’s low enough to spin at about 90 rpm.
 Increase the gear and decrease the cadence in the next 2 intervals until you’re down to about 50 rpm with a correspondingly high gear.

 4. Concentrate on smooth, round pedal strokes.
 You must keep good form.

 5. Don’t do this workout more than once a week until you’re sure your knees can handle it.
 Then, if you’re motivated, you can do it twice, separated by at least 2 days of easy recovery riding.